Celebrating 10 years of beautiful horses!

 Our barn has many adjoining corrals, each complete with a mini-size shelter.
 Most of our miniature pastures or corrals are outfitted with wood fencing.
 We have a round pen for exercise and of course a whole farm for driving around on.

 OUTDOOR DRIVING ARENA...
 We have seeded our 2 acre "south pen" to grass.
-It surrounds the barn, and what used to be a dry lot will soon be a lush green pasture for grassy turnouts for mares & foals and show horses.
+It surrounds the barn, and what used to be a dry lot is now a lush green pasture for grassy turnouts for mares & foals and show horses.
 We are fencing an outdoor driving arena as well, which is about 40 x 100 feet.